Ematrion/rstt/README.md

 # display the updated ranking
 elo.plot()

-# Using the LogSolver implies a 'Consensus' Ranking based on 'the real level' of players.
+# The LogSolver implies a 'Consensus' Ranking based on 'the real level' of players.
 truth = BTRanking(name='Consensus Ranking', players=population)
 truth.plot()
 ```

 ### Simulation Based Research

-The package is meant to enable research question and research in the field of competition.
-For those interested but unfamiliar with the fiels and best practices here are some ressources:
+RSTT is meant for science and simulation based research in the context of competition.
+Whenever possible code is based on peer reviewed publication and cite the sources.

+The following papers can be good read to start a journey in the field:

 - [Anu Maria](https://dl.acm.org/doi/pdf/10.1145/268437.268440) [[1]](#1), covers steps to follow and pitfalls to avoid in simulation based research.
-- [D. Aldous](https://www.stat.berkeley.edu/~aldous/Papers/me-Elo-SS.pdf) [[2]](#2) present base models in the context of sport competition and introduce research questiions.
-Several classes and features of the RSTT are inspired by this paper.
+- [D. Aldous](https://www.stat.berkeley.edu/~aldous/Papers/me-Elo-SS.pdf) [[2]](#2) presents base models in the context of sport competition and introduce research questiions.
+Several classes and features of RSTT are implemetion from this paper.
-- [S. Tang & Cie](https://arxiv.org/pdf/2502.10985) [[3]](#3) uses synthetic dataset to provide insight about observations in real game data set.
+- [S. Tang & Cie](https://arxiv.org/pdf/2502.10985) [[3]](#3) Is a recent example of reseach.
+It uses synthetic dataset to provide insight about observations in real game data set.

 ### Tutorial